Small Business Retirement Plans in Moreno Valley, CA

 Setting Up a SEP-IRA

-• Execute a Written Agreement: To establish the SEP IRA plan, create a contractual arrangement and notify eligible employees.
+• Execute a Written Agreement: To establish the SEP IRA plan, create a plan document and inform eligible employees.

-• Make Contributions: Calculate and make contributions based on a predetermined percentage of each employee’s compensation.
-Alternatively, deposit funds based on a percentage range determined by business profits.
+• Make Contributions: To make contributions, calculate a fixed percentage of each employee’s compensation or make payments based on a percentage range.

-• Maintain Records: Maintaining records involves keeping detailed records of all contributions made to employee accounts, including dates and figures.
-Additionally, ensure records are neatly arranged and easily accessible for audit purposes.
+• Maintain Records: Keep detailed records of all contributions made to employee accounts, including dates of contribution and figures.
+Additionally, ensure records are organized and easily accessible for audit purposes.

 SIMPLE IRA

-"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with as many as 100 employees.
-Employees can fund their own accounts through deductions from their salaries, and employers can also make contributions.
+"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with up to 100 employees.
+Employees can make contributions to their own accounts through salary deferrals, and employers can also contribute.
 This plan is low-cost as it's mainly funded by employees, and their contributions can be deductible from taxes.

 Benefits of a SIMPLE IRA

-• Ease of Setup and Administration: SIMPLE IRAs are simple to establish and maintain, with no annual filing requirements for employers.
-This makes them perfect for small businesses with constrained administrative resources.
+• Ease of Setup and Administration: SIMPLE IRAs are simple to establish and maintain, with no need for yearly filings for employers.
+This makes them suitable for small businesses with limited administrative resources.

 • Employer Contributions: Employers are required to make contributions, by either matching employee contributions up to 3% of their salary or making a non-elective contribution of 2% of each eligible employee’s salary.